nabilalamgir/soen_341/SOEN341_IDEAS.md

 # Features

 Core
-- Posting a picture/video (with text description) (easy)
+- Posting a picture (with text description) (easy)
 - Following a user (easy)
 - Leave comments/ratings on a post (easy)

-Extra features to present
+Extra features to present as ideas
-- Creating albums (easy)
+- Creating albums
-	- Saving another user’s post in specialised album (easy)
+	- Saving another user’s post in specialised album
-	- Filtering which user’s can view profile/albums (easy)
+	- Filtering which user’s can view profile/albums
-- Scheduled Posts (easy)
-- Trending posts (easy-medium)
+- Trending posts

 Features if time allows
 - Linked Accounts (easy)